Nepal Travel FAQs & Tips

 - Are there public toilets in Nepal?
 How are the toilets like in Nepal?

 - Public toilets can be used for a small fee.
 But visitors are advised to use the toilets at the shopping malls, stores and restaurants which are cleaner.
 Always have some tissue paper and hand sanitizer with you at all times – and note that some of the toilets may require squatting.

 - How are communication facilities in Nepal?

 - Mobile coverage is wide in Nepal, even in the rural areas.
-Internet facilities are available in hotels and cyber cafes in all major cities.
+Internet facilities are available in most hotels and cyber cafés in major tourist cities.
 Apart from the urban centers, popular trekking destinations – the Annapurna and Everest region – also have modern communications facilities.

 - Do you arrange Nepal Tibet tours?

 - Yes, as an experienced travel agency, we not only offer tours in Tibet and other Chinese cities, Nepal and Bhutan, but also customize tour packages linking two and more regions in the Himalayan area.
 There are the sample itineraries for the Nepal Tibet tour which you could choose according to your interests and it’ll depart at any time you want.
 Or you could customize tour based on your requirements, please feel free to let your travel consultant know and arrange it for you.
 Most Popular Nepal Tibet Tours / Top Nepal Bhutan Tours / Best Nepal Tibet Bhutan Tours >>

 - Can we start a tour from Kathmandu and finish in Lhasa?

 - Yes, of course you can choose which city to start and which city to end your tour.
 Before you are coming to Lhasa from Katmandu, you must get a China Group Visa (often called Tibet Group Visa) from Katmandu no matter you've already got one in your country or not.
 And the Tibet Travel Permit and other permits will be arranged by us in Tibet.